YusefAN/leap-climsim-kaggle-5th/README.md

 For each step during training, a batch of low-res data and a batch of high-res data are evaluated using the model.
 The loss function for the step is a weighted combination of the loss on the low-res data and the high-res data.
 The loss functions used are a combination of MSE and MAE loss functions.
 About 72\% of the total loss weight is placed on the MAE of the low-res data, 6\% on the MSE of the low-res data, 22\% on the MAE of the high-res data, and $<1\%$ on the MSE of the high-res data.

 The best-performing models were equipped with EMA and trained with a batch size of about 7000 data points.
 Training takes about 12 hours when trained locally on a computer with 6 RTX 4090 GPUs.

-## Inferencing

-### Low-Res-Aqua-Mixed

-The low-res-aqua-mixed models were trained and tuned to predict weighted raw outputs.
-Model files were uploaded to Kaggle and inference was made directly on the test.csv dataset.
-An example inference script can be found at [./inference/low-res-aqua-mixed](./inference/low-res-aqua-mixed).

-### Low-Res-High-Res-Mixed

-@TODO

 ## Ensemble Inferencing